Find The Best Insurance

 When you earn an income during the year, you’re required to pay taxes on it that year.
 You authorize your employer to withhold a certain amount of taxes from your paycheck, or, if you’re an independent contractor, you pay estimated taxes on your own.

 If you did the complex and mystifying math correctly, then on Tax Day you should neither receive a refund nor owe additional taxes.
 That means you were fortunate enough to know every tax deduction and credit you could claim, even though many people may be unaware.
+(Note that the date to file and pay your taxes has been extended to July 15, 2020, due to the coronavirus (COVID-19) outbreak.)

 But if, on Tax Day, you fill out your tax return and discover that your employer withheld too little, or if you claimed deductions, credits, or exemptions that you weren’t supposed to claim, then you’ll owe taxes on top of what you paid throughout the previous year.
+(Read more about filing your taxes.)

 On the other hand, if you fill out your tax return and discover that your employer withheld too much, or if you didn’t claim deductions, credits, or exemptions that you were eligible for, then you’ll receive a refund.
 While a refund is nice to have, it also means that throughout the year your paychecks were lower than they should’ve been had you known you were overpaying.